bioconnector/workshops2015/_includes/setup-r.md

-You must bring a laptop with the necessary software installed to the course.
-Please install the software below *prior to the course* - we will not have time during the workshop to troubleshoot installation issues.
-Please email if you have any trouble.

 0. **Download data.** [Click this link to download and a zip file of this repository](https://github.com/bioconnector/workshops/archive/master.zip), then extract it somewhere on your computer where you can easily find it later (e.g. your Desktop).
 It has the data you'll need to go through these examples.
 0. **Install R.** You'll need R version 3.0.0 or higher.
 Download and install R for [Windows](http://cran.r-project.org/bin/windows/base/) or [Mac OS X](http://cran.r-project.org/bin/macosx/) (download the latest R-3.x.x.pkg file for your appropriate version of OS X).
 0. **Install RStudio.** Download and install [RStudio Desktop](http://www.rstudio.com/products/rstudio/download/).